-The Academy of Nutrition and Dietetics Inclusion, Diversity, Equity and Access Mini-Grants provide $100-$1,000 grants to support Academy affiliate, dietetic practice group and member interest group outreach to students and professionals from underrepresented groups within the nutrition and dietetics profession.
-These mini-grants are only open to Inclusion, Diversity, Equity and Access Liaisons.
-Links to submit online applications will be sent directly to them.
-Please connect with your affiliate, DPG or MIG to inquire about becoming its Inclusion, Diversity, Equity and Access Liaison.
+The Academy of Nutrition and Dietetics Inclusion, Diversity, Equity and Access (IDEA) Mini-Grants provide $100-$1,000 grants to support Academy affiliate, dietetic practice group and member interest group outreach to students and professionals from underrepresented groups within the nutrition and dietetics profession, as well as support educational cultural sensitivity programs.
+These mini-grants are only open to IDEA Liaisons and links to submit online applications will be sent directly to them.
+Please connect with your affiliate, DPG or MIG to inquire about becoming its IDEA Liaison.

 The Academy encourages inclusion, diversity, equity and access by striving to recognize, respect and include differences in ability, age, creed, culture, ethnicity, gender, gender identity, political affiliation, race, religion, sexual orientation, size, and socioeconomic characteristics in the nutrition and dietetics profession.

-Inclusion, Diversity, Equity and Access Liaisons are charged with promoting the nutrition and dietetics profession and Academy membership to students and professionals from underrepresented groups.
-Inclusion, Diversity, Equity and Access Liaisons may apply for Inclusion, Diversity, Equity and Access Mini-Grants to help fund inclusion, diversity, equity and access outreach events, which could include:
+IDEA Liaisons are charged with promoting the nutrition and dietetics profession and Academy membership to students and professionals from underrepresented groups.
+IDEA Liaisons may apply for IDEA Mini-Grants to help fund IDEA outreach events, which could include:

-- Collecting prospective member contact information at inclusion, diversity, equity and access outreach events and submitting contact information to Academy Headquarters by:
+- Collecting prospective member contact information at IDEA outreach events and submitting contact information to Academy Headquarters by:

 - Reaching out to school-sponsored programs and introducing the profession to diverse high school or college students at a career fair or career panel.